Activities to Help With School Readiness

 Incorporating different school readiness activities helps to encourage a positive and fun approach to school preparation.
 Not to mention, many of these activities also equip children with the skills and knowledge they need to succeed in school.
 Helping your child to view school as a new and exciting experience can help to make the transition much smoother.

-If you need a little extra support determining whether your child is ready for the move to big school, check out our guide to school readiness.
+If you need a little extra support determining whether your child is ready for the move to big school, check out our School Readiness Hub or our guide to school readiness.

 You may also like